Nonparametric Finite Time LTI System Identification

-In this case, a simple computation shows that $||M_1 - M_2||_{\infty} \leq 2na \ll 1$ for the $\Hc_\infty$-norm defined later.
 This suggests that the actual value of $n$ is not important; rather there exists an effective order, $r$ (which is $2$ in this case).
 This lower order model captures ``most'' of the LTI system. \end{example} Since the true model order is not known in many cases, we emphasize a nonparametric approach to identification: one which adaptively selects the best model order for the given data and approximates the underlying LTI system better as $T$ (length of data) grows.
 The key to this approach will be designing an estimator $\hat{M}$ from which we obtain a realization $(\hat{C}, \hat{A}, \hat{B})$ of the selected order.